 • Heart breath

-• Nadhi Shodhana (alternate nostril breathing)
+• Nadhi Shodhana

 • Orbiting Energy

-The Meditation - Mindfulness for everyday life.
+Mindfulness-based Stress Reduction MBSR Meditation for everyday life.

-The meditation you will practice is our own unique amalgamation of Mindfulness-Based Stress Reduction (MBSR) developed by Jon Kabat-Zinn and his colleagues at the University of Massachusetts Medical Center and the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Segal, Williams and Teasdale.
+The meditation you will practice and learn to teach is our own unique amalgamation of Mindfulness-Based Stress Reduction (MBSR) developed by Jon Kabat-Zinn and his colleagues at the University of Massachusetts Medical Center and the Mindfulness-Based Cognitive Therapy (MBCT) course, developed by Segal, Williams and Teasdale.
 It is has been designed to help students learn new ways of handling the stressors of modern living, and to help us find balance.

 As Jon Kabat-Zinn so eloquently describes it, Mindfulness is “arriving at our own door”, being in touch with ourselves, with others and our surroundings in the present moment.
 It is a natural and an intuitive state of presence in which we can feel more connected, real and alive.
 For more information click on the What is Mindfulness Meditation page.